Premature Ovarian Failure Panel with FMR1 repeat expansion

 Assays have been validated for various sample types including EDTA-blood, isolated DNA (excluding from formalin fixed paraffin embedded tissue), saliva and dry blood spots (filter cards).
 These sample types were selected in order to maximize the likelihood for high-quality DNA yield.
 The diagnostic yield varies depending on the assay used, referring healthcare professional, hospital and country.
 Plus analysis increases the likelihood of finding a genetic diagnosis for your patient, as large deletions and duplications cannot be detected using sequence analysis alone.
 Blueprint Genetics’ Plus Analysis is a combination of both sequencing and deletion/duplication (copy number variant (CNV)) analysis.

 The performance metrics listed below are from an initial validation performed at our main laboratory in Finland.
-The performance metrics of our laboratory in Marlborough, MA, are equivalent.

 Performance of Blueprint Genetics high-quality, clinical grade NGS sequencing assay for panels.